argonne-lcf/user-guides/docs/ai-testbed/groq/running-a-model-or-program.md

 ```

 #### Run a sample using PBS in interactive mode
 An alternative is to use an interactive PBS job.
 This may be useful when debugging new or changed code.
 Here is an example that starts a 24 hour interactive job.
-It reserves a full node.
+It reserves a full eight-card(chip) node.
 ```bash
 qsub -IV -l walltime=24:00:00 -l select=1,place=excl
 ```